Making Tax Digital for Income Tax

 Income threshold

 As noted above, the roll out of MTD for ITSA will be phased, depending on the level of a taxpayer's income.
 Self-employed individuals and landlords with income over £50,000 will be mandated into MTD for ITSA from April 2026, with those with income between £30,000 and £50,000 mandated from April 2027.
-Those with income under £30,000 will not be brought into MTD for ITSA for now, but the Government is keeping this decision under review.
+Those with income between £20,000 and £30,000 will also be brought into MTD for ITSA during the current Parliament, but it is not yet known exactly when.

 More information on how we understand the £30,000 and £50,000 income thresholds will work in practice can be found in our technical article How does the income exemption work for MTD for ITSA?